jwetzell/showbridge-docs/src/content/docs/processors/osc/message/encode.md

 sidebar:
     order: 2
 ---
-The `osc.message.encode` module takes an OSC message and turns it into an array of bytes.
+The `osc.message.encode` processor takes an OSC message and turns it into an array of bytes.
 This processor will return an error if the OSC message cannot be turned into bytes.

 - **type**: `osc.message.encode`